Why Your Toddler Won’t Go to Sleep (And How to Make Bedtime Easier Tonight)

 Bath time can be calming — or activating — depending on how it’s approached.

-Warm water naturally lowers cortisol, but the sensory input matters.
+Warm water naturally lowers cortisol, but the sensory input still matters.

-Using a gentle wash like Aveeno Baby KIDS Bubble Bath & Wash can support calmer skin and reduce irritation, especially if your toddler struggles with dryness or sensory discomfort at night.
-Sometimes “bedtime resistance” is actually subtle body discomfort.
+Using a gentle, non-irritating wash like Aveeno Baby KIDS Bubble Bath & Wash can help reduce subtle discomfort — especially for toddlers with sensitive or dry skin.
+Sometimes what looks like bedtime resistance is actually physical discomfort.

 Keep bath lighting dim.